 Feeling intimidated by a fellow blogger who has attained a greater status than you, sounds very normal, but this often comes from a lack of understanding.
 Sharing his/her blog posts will not do you any more harm than good.
 It’ll only your readers that you’re eager to help them get more information, even if it means taking them to other people’s blogs.

-6. When You Build A Blog, Audiences Will Come Naturally
+6. When You Build A Blog, Traffic Will Come Naturally

 7. You Will Be Very Rich Without Doing Much and Will Travel The World For Free

 LOL.
-I once there before I began a blogger.
-I used to see the glamorous lives lived by bloggers and would admire their “travelling around the world” lifestyles.
-What I didn’t know was that most bloggers portray a certain lifestyle on social media to keep up appearance but in real life they don’t actually live such glamorous lives.
+I was once there before I began as a blogger.
+I used to see the glamorous lives lived by bloggers and would admire their “traveling around the world” lifestyles.
+What I didn’t know was that most bloggers portray a certain lifestyle on social media to keep up appearances but in real life, they don’t actually live such glamorous lives.
 I didn’t know that most of them use 9-5 job salaries to travel the world a number of times until they build an audience big enough to attract brand sponsorships.

-You need to work very hard to be successful as a blogger and quit your job to earn a full time income from it.
-There’s a lot patience required when you first start and results are not looking like those of successful bloggers you’ve been looking up to.
-And the money only start rolling in much later.
+You need to work very hard to be successful as a blogger and quit your job to earn a full-time income from it.
+There’s a lot of patience required when you first start and results are not looking like those of successful bloggers you’ve been looking up to.
+And the money only starts rolling in much later.

 8. The Coolest Design Will Get You More Visitors